 In addition, the entire campus has been equipped to meet the rigor of today's technology demands.
 This contributed to a lot of start-up costs for the new equipment.
 The School has been able to finance this equipment through capital leases.
-For the 2019-2020 school year, the School did not receive a grade due to the COVID-19 pandemic.
-It was projected that the school data reflected the improvement of the school grade from a D to a C.

 The School services a high level of free and reduced lunch student population.
-Due to this extensive level of poverty, the School qualified to receive additional funding from Title I for the 2020-2019 fiscal year.
+Due to this extensive level of poverty, the School qualified to receive additional funding from Title I for the 2021-2022 fiscal year.
 The School is also part of a system accredited management company.
-This honor will allow the School to receive capital outlay funding dollars in its second year of operations which will assist the School in certain operational costs.